Documentation

 Till uses built-in pricing data for 80+ models.
 It reads token counts from upstream response headers and calculates cost immediately.
 Accuracy is within pennies of the actual provider bill.

-What happens when a key expires?
+What happens when a key is exhausted or expires?

 Can I use Till with frameworks like LangChain or LlamaIndex?